 Of all the purifiers in the market, this particular one had the highest ratings and reviews on Flipkart with customers praising its aesthetics, water taste, purification, value for money and the insect-proof design.

 Depending on the water you use your filter life will vary.
 Your main RO and UF filter can last almost a year, while secondary filters may need changing once every 6 months.
-It is wise to buy an AMC program which will help you in the long run and will also give you discount on labor charges.
-Livpure even has an ACMC program which offers free labor and spares.
+It is wise to buy an AMC program which will help you in the long run and will also give you a discount on labour charges.
+Livpure even has an AMC program which offers free labour and spares.

 Best UV Water Purifier (in detail)

 Lesser filters mean lesser maintenance

 Comes with detachable 7-litre tank

 1-year on-site warranty

 Cannot soften hard water